ChenJSingh/Aoi/README.md

 ```

 ## Contributing
 Contributions are welcome!
-If you have ideas for improving Faye, feel free to fork the repository, make changes, and submit a pull request.
+If you have ideas for improving Sora, feel free to fork the repository, make changes, and submit a pull request.

 License
-This project is licensed under the Faye License.
+This project is licensed under the Sora License.
 See the LICENSE file for details.